-Considered to be one of the best shops in York, The Shop That Must Not Be Named has been cleverly named after the iconic series Harry Potter, taken from the famous line “he who should not be named” referring to the series villain Lord Voldemort.
-Students living at one of our York student accommodations are within easy reach of this shop and once inside will be immediately transported into the world of Harry Potter.
-Fans of the books and films could find themselves spending hours inside exploring the officially licensed merchandise from branded bags and jewellery to collectors’ items such as wands and replica Gringotts coins.
+Considered to be one of the best shops in town, The Shop That Must Not Be Named has been cleverly named after the iconic series Harry Potter, taken from the famous line “he who should not be named” referring to the series villain Lord Voldemort.
+Students living at one of our student accommodation in York are within easy reach of this shop and once inside will be immediately transported into the world of Harry Potter.
 You can find this store on the famous York street, The Shambles, which was the filmmaker’s inspiration for Diagon Alley and continues to attract visitors from all over the world.

-Looking for some designer shops in York?
-York Designer Outlet is located just 10 minutes away from York city centre and is the perfect place to spend an afternoon shopping at some of your favourite stores from back home.
-You’ll be sure to find everything you need with 120 stores, choose from retailers such as Adidas to Michael Kors.
-Stop off at the spacious food court for refreshments and delicious food along the way.
+Looking for some designer boutiques?
+York Designer Outlet is located just 10 minutes away from the city centre and is the perfect place to spend an afternoon shopping at some of your favourite stores from back home.
+You’ll be sure to find everything you need with 120 stores and don’t forget to stop off at the spacious food court for refreshments and delicious food along the way.

 Would you like to experience Christmas German-style?
-Among the York city centre shops, you will find the popular Christmas store Käthe Wohlfahrt where you will find a wealth of traditional German Christmas decorations to brighten up your home.
+In the popular Christmas store Käthe Wohlfahrt, you will find a wealth of traditional German Christmas decorations to brighten up your student room space.
 Or uncover York’s hidden gem, Fossgate Books where you can scout for rare and second-hand books you never knew you could get your hands on.

-Other notable stores include York Minster gift shop, part of the famous, Gothic-style York Minster cathedral and Coppergate Shopping Centre.
-With so many fantastic hidden gems throughout the city of York, you won’t be short of places to shop.
+Other notable stores include York Minster gift shop, part of the famous, Gothic-style York Minster cathedral and Coppergate.

-Top York attractions must include a tour of the Gothic-style York Minster cathedral, circling the medieval city walls and exploring one of its many historic museums.
-Are you curious about the top events in York this year?
-From your York student accommodation, you’ll easily be able to access the event of your choice, therefore we’ve narrowed it down to the top events circulating the city on an annual basis.
+Top York attractions must include a tour of the Gothic-style York Minster cathedral, circling the medieval walls and exploring one of its many historic museums.
+Are you curious about the From your York student accommodation, you’ll also easily be able to access the event of your choice, therefore we’ve narrowed it down to the top events circulating on an annual basis.

-Celebrate like a 9th century Viking at the annual JORVIK Viking Festival set just a short walk from the city centre.
-After nearly 40 years, this annual event has become a city favourite, with a week’s worth of celebrations in the middle of February.
+JORVIK Viking Festival set just a short walk from the city centre and after nearly 40 years, has become a city favourite, with a week’s worth of celebrations in the middle of February.
 Join an evening event at the Nine Realms Bar and drink like a Viking the night before the festivities begin.
-Get involved with a variety of events throughout the week such as the Viking Costume Competition, where you can show off your authentic Viking costumes.
-Other activities include the Saga Storytelling, or compete in the Have-a-Go Sword Workshops, something that is not to be missed.
+Get involved with a variety of events throughout the week such as the Viking Costume Competition, the Saga Storytelling, or compete in the Have-a-Go Sword Workshops.

 Are you a budding filmmaker?
 The Aesthetica Short Film Festival could be your next big break; submit a short film across any one of 11 categories.
 Or check out the York Early Musical Festival which celebrates over 500 years’ worth of musicians of the highest artistic standard.

-A favourite among the locals would have to be the York Food and Drink Festival.
-It’s as good as it sounds.
-A 10-day festival held at the end of September each year and visitors from all over the country.
+The York Food and Drink Festival. it’s 10-day festival held at the end of September each year and visitors from all over the country.
 Looking to promote local food producers and independent retailers in York, this festival highlights the very best this city has to offer.
-Previous years have not only seen incredible food and drink on offer, but their Food Factory in St Sampson’s Square hosts lessons for learning how to make bread.
-If that’s not your things then discover how to make and preserve pasta, cheese or chocolate!
-There’s something for everyone to get involved with here and can make a fantastic day out for you and your friends.
+There’s something for everyone to get involved with here that can make a fantastic day out for you and your friends.